Janetsun63/Airbnb-Big-Data-Project/README.md

   spark-submit visualization_listings.py listings.csv out_dir

   - Getting the monthly price for Airbnb\
-  run : sh  monthly_price_cluster.sh  #get all the price\
+  Please make sure all of your datasets are saved in 1 file run : sh  monthly_price_cluster.sh  #get all the price\
   OR you can run : spark-submit monthly_price.py calendar_4-12.csv 4 #get each monthly price